Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

-- Plumbing is a messy business.
-Always assume that you will get wet and dirty; dress appropriately.
+- Plumbing is by nature a messy business.
+Always assume that you will get wet and dirty, and dress appropriately.

-- Preparation and tools are important.
-Ensure measurements are correct and that you have everything you need before you start your repairs.
+- The right preparation and tools are important.
+Ensure measurements are correct and that you have everything you need before you start your plumbing repairs.

-- Keep a professional plumber's phone number handy in case things go wrong and you need help quickly.
+- Always keep a professional plumber's phone number handy in case things go wrong and you need help quickly.

 © 2018 Paul Goodman

 Paul Goodman (author) from Florida USA on July 17, 2020:

 Drains can be blocked at any point in the system, that can include beyond the boundaries of the property/out in the street.
 If there is a backup, then that usually means there is some sort of blockage somewhere, which is either limiting or preventing flow.
 Modern professionals use a camera that they run through the drains in order to locate the blockage and look at the general condition of the pipes.
 If the blockage is localized, you can sometimes make a reasonable guess as to where the blockage is located by trying out toilets, sinks, showers, etc. If a specific bathtub drains slow, for example, but everything else is fine, then it's likely to be a localized problem, rather than main drainage.

 Once a main drain is cleared, is there anything else that can cause back up?